 Trojan recommends applying the spray around the head and possibly along the shaft.

-Like other delay sprays, it can take a little trial and error to determine which parts of the penis should be desensitized.
+Like other climax control sprays, it can take a little trial and error to determine which parts of the penis should be desensitized.

 And, it is better to have too little product than too much.
 Therefore, it is a good idea to start with a small amount of spray on precise points and adjust as needed.